AskExplain/modL/README.md

 Model information is at
 https://www.explain.group/reimagining-resolution-at-single-cells

-A submission to the competition held by NanoString for the Hackathon using Spatial Transcriptomic data - winning Third Place and Best Integration of IF Images in Visualization: https://devpost.com/software/reimagining-resolution-at-single-cells
+A submission to the competition held by NanoString for the Hackathon using Spatial Transcriptomic data - winning Third Place and Best Integration of Immunofluorescence Images in Visualization: https://devpost.com/software/reimagining-resolution-at-single-cells

 Data from the NanoHack (via the NanoString GeoMX platform) is also provided.
 Also, unzip the single cell reference data provided from Wu et al (2018): https://data.humancellatlas.org/explore/projects/027c51c6-0719-469f-a7f5-640fe57cbece

+This project is ongoing and will be made more user-friendly.
 For any interests, please contact us at ask@explain.group